AnalogJ/scrutiny/docs/TROUBLESHOOTING_REVERSE_PROXY.md

 # Environmental Variables.

-You may also configure these values using the following environmental variables
+You may also configure these values using the following environmental variables (both are required).

 - `COLLECTOR_API_ENDPOINT=http://localhost:8080/custombasepath`
 - `SCRUTINY_WEB_LISTEN_BASEPATH=/custombasepath`